Activities & Lessons

 WF1313683 WHM Hero 1

-Teach your class about notable women with these eight Women's History Month activities for elementary students.
+March is Women’s History Month—a time to celebrate the incredible contributions women have made to fields like science, art, and politics.
+Teach your class about notable women with these ten Women’s History Month activities for elementary students.
 From free downloadables to easy-to-clean-after ideas, your students can have fun at home or in the classroom while learning about impressive women who helped shape history—or are helping to shape the future.

 History is full of impressive women who helped change the world, and the women of today are no different.
 From sports to entertainment to politics, contemporary women are making strides in their fields, pushing the boundaries, and accomplishing impressive feats.